British Rail Class 73: Model Railways

 Lima launched its first version of the BR Class 73 in OO gauge in the early 2000s.
 Since 2006 Hornby have produced a representation of the prototype using the Lima tooling as part of their range in BR Green, whilst past examples have carried a variety of liveries.

 By 2007, Dapol had a broad range of Class 73 models for British N gauge, with examples in GB Railfreight and Gatwick Express liveries added at that time.
+Dapol has also manufactured the Class 73 in OO gauge since 2015.